The Obstacles to Getting to “Yes” With Iran

 This paper is an overview of the women’s campaign against the male guardianship system in Saudi Arabia and a window into the new landscape of media activism.

 A key feature of Saudi exceptionalism has fallen: the ban on women driving in the kingdom.
+This marks the culmination of decades of social change and political activism on the part of a small but growing vanguard of Saudi women.

 In the past few years, women have been increasingly assuming leadership positions in public and private sectors of Saudi Arabia.